VM UK PLC Group Tax Strategy 2021

 and will not:

-The CYBG Group Strategy is adopted by Lanark Holdings Ltd and Lannraig Holdings Ltd and their subsidiary companies.
+The VM UK PLC Group tax strategy is adopted by Lanark Holdings Ltd and its subsidiary companies.

 Strategic tax objectives

-1. To maximize long term shareholder value in relation to the tax impacts of the Group’s business activities at a level of risk consistent with all applicable rules, the Group’s reputation and the Banking Code of Conduct, to which it has been a signatory since the Code’s inception.
+1. To maximize long term shareholder value in relation to the tax impacts of the Group’s business activities at a level of risk consistent with all applicable rules, the Group’s reputation and the Code of Practice on Taxation for Banks.

 2. To provide robust and transparent tax disclosures for financial reporting.